 - Controls – controls to manage your block options.
 The full description read on this page

-- Code – custom HTML + Handlebars syntax or PHP, which you can use to output data from block controls.
-See examples page for more info.
+- Code – PHP or HTML + Handlebars syntax, which you can use to output data from block controls.
+See blocks code page for more info.

 - Frontend – code, that will be shown on your site content, when you use your block.
 Keep it empty if you don't want to output anything (if you need to use this block as custom meta field)